The cheerful stalks of Rainbow Chard growing in our garden are delightful with their warm harmonizing hues of reds, pinks, oranges and yellows.

 a little about..

-Like so many before me, having my own children led me to knitting which had me try handspinning.
-Soon enough, I was experimenting with natural dyes wildcrafted from the mountainsides where we live or from our own gardens.
-It seemed a very natural extension of my lifelong love of all things woolly to acquire sheep, and our little flock of Merinos and Romneys is rapidly growing.
-Today, you may find me somewhere on our homestead, either homeschooling with my children, repairing fences with my husband, tending my flock of sheep, or happily relaxing with fleece in hand.
+Inspired by all things woolly, I love to hand craft roving and yarn.
+I began knitting for my own children when they were newborns and this led me to handspinning.
+It seemed very natural to acquire sheep, including Merinos, Gotlands, and Romneys.
+Today, you may find me somewhere on our mountain homestead, either homeschooling with my children, repairing fences with my husband, tending my flock of sheep, or happily relaxing with fleece in hand.
 I hope you enjoy your visit here…and maybe find a little yarn for yourself.